boto/boto3/docs/source/guide/cw-example-metrics.rst

 This Python example shows you how to:

-* Retrieve a list of published CloudWatch metrics
+* Get a list of published CloudWatch metrics

 * Publish data points to CloudWatch metrics